Maniesh Paul

-Maniesh Paul (born 3 August 1981) is an Indian television presenter, anchor, model, singer, actor and comedian in Bollywood.
+Maniesh Paul (born 3 August 1981) is an Indian actor, tv host, anchor, model and singer.
 Starting his career as an RJ and VJ, he moved to acting before taking up stand-up comedy and hosting.
+Paul is recognized as one of the most prominent television anchors and hosts of his generation, celebrated for his charisma, versatility, and engaging presentation style.

 Early life and background

-Paul was born and brought up in Delhi to a Punjabi family originally from Sialkot to Delhi, involved in the financial business.
+Paul was born and brought up in New Delhi to a Punjabi family originally from Sialkot to Delhi, involved in the financial business.

 He did his schooling from Apeejay School, Sheikh Sarai New Delhi.
-After his schooling, he did his B.A. in Tourism from College of Vocational Studies, University of Delhi. then he lived with his grandmother in Chembur, Mumbai.
+After his schooling, he did his B.A. in Tourism from College of Vocational Studies, Delhi University.
+Then he lived with his grandmother in Chembur, Mumbai.

 Career

 Early career

-Paul started his career in Delhi, as a host, compering cultural events in schools and colleges. later he shifted to Mumbai, where his first break was hosting Sunday Tango on Star Plus in 2002.
+Paul started his career in Delhi, as a host, compering cultural events in schools and colleges.
+Later he shifted to Mumbai, where his first break was hosting Sunday Tango on Star Plus in 2002.
 He also remained a VJ with Zee Music, and a radio jockey with Radio City's morning drive time show Kasakai Mumbai.